iamrachit/Cyber-Security/SQL-Injection.md

 ## Steps for performing SQL Injection

-1. Find the vulnerable link
+1. Find the vulnerable link.

 **inurl id= .com - can be used to find website**